HOW TO PREVENT ENVIRONMENTAL PERFECTIONISM: Too Much “Sustainability” Isn’t Sustainable

 Do you feel guilty about the environmental impact of your life?
 Are you having trouble reconciling your ideals for sustainability and the realities of making it happen around you?
 I have a personal story that might bring wisdom, perspective and relief to your plight.
 I hope it does, anyway.

 I was 7 years old when I first became aware of pollution and I found it an ugly, evil and horrifying thing.
 That was back in 1970.
-The specter of environmental degradation was never far from my concerns as I grew up, either.
+The spectre of environmental degradation was never far from my concerns as I grew up, either.
 So much so, that when I was 12 years old, I remember thinking to myself that I would gladly give up my life and die as a sacrifice if such a thing would rid the world of the ugliness of pollution.
 When I chose to build a life of rural self-reliance and sustainability on my property on Manitoulin Island, Canada beginning in 1985, I was 22 years old, and my plan was to build a home and life that would never contribute one iota to the degradation of the earth that I loved so much.
 This was my ideal coming into the venture, but something unexpected always kept getting in the way.
 I see now that it was reality.

 My log splitter burns gasoline and makes noise, so no one would consider it an “implement of environmentalism”.
 Yet a tool like this helps me make use of sustainably harvested firewood that so local it’s only a 1/4-mile from the house.